driusan/bug/issues/Roadmap.md

 - bug-serve should have feature parity with bug
 - Implement golang io interfaces in Bug class

-## v0.3:
+## No milestone set:
-- More options for bug roadmap
+- Pager breaks output on OS X